 Of Monsters and Men’s “Little Talks” by playing only

-We spoke with the 24-year-old composer, music producer and director – whose YouTube channel has more than 3 million subscribers and more than 600 million views – to learn more about the project:
+We spoke with the 24-year-old composer, music producer and director – whose YouTube channel has more than 3.7 million subscribers – to learn more about the project:

 What was your initial reaction to this opportunity, and what were the greatest challenges you faced during the shoot?